 Step 6: Arrange the cement blocks

 Place three layers of blocks.
-Fair warning: this step requires some “in-the-field” adjustments, because the Windsor blocks have a lip on their bottom back side, which makes each successive layer step back from the layer below.
+Fair warning: this step requires some “in-the-field” adjustments because the Windsor blocks have a lip on their bottom backside, which makes each successive layer step back from the layer below.
 That means each of the three layers has a slightly different (and diminishing) circumference as the fire pit continues upwards from bottom to top.
 For the most complete look, you’ll want the blocks on the top layer butted neat and tight.
 (Again, this means the middle layer is a slightly larger circle and the bottom layer a bit bigger still.)
-This will require you play around a bit with the blocks to get the spacing right.
+This will require you to play around a bit with the blocks to get the spacing right.
 Check each layer with a level as you go to make sure it's reasonably flat.

 Long story short, lay the bottom layer of 14 blocks with a bit of spacing between the blocks.
 Then, lay the middle layer of 14 blocks while staggering the seams between each block—so that it is oriented over the middle of the blocks below.
 Lastly, place 13 blocks as your top layer, and adjust the blocks as needed to get a neat, tight circle on the top.
 (You’ll have gaps between blocks on the bottom and middle layers, and that’s fine.)